 Leakproof and double wall vacuum insulated, the LifeSky Stainless Steel Water Bottle keeps liquids cool for 24-hours or hot for 12-hours.
 Food-grade stainless steel won’t leave you with a metallic taste in your mouth.
 And its wide-mouth top allows for the easy addition of ice cubes.
 Available in 4 different sizes: 12 oz, 20 oz, 26 oz, and 34 oz.

 Choose from a variety of sizes meant to keep fruits, vegetables, herbs, and prepared foods fresh.
-Each wrap lasts a year and is washable.
-Made from a hemp and organic cotton cloth infused with organic jojoba oil, beeswax, and tree resin.
+Each Khala wrap lasts a year (or more) and is washable.
+Made from organic hemp cotton and infused with their signature plant-based mix of natural waxes and oils.

 Cotton Produce Bags